adgaudio/wedding/travel-and-hotels.md

 =====

 The beautiful city of Santa Cruz is located 1 hour and 15 minutes from San Francisco and 30 minutes from San Jose.
-For our out of town guests, here's what you should do: buy a plane ticket to SFO, rent a car or hitch a ride to Santa Cruz, get a hotel room.
-We've outlined those three steps below!
+For our out of town guests, here's what you should do: buy a plane ticket to SFO, rent a car or hitch a ride to Santa Cruz, and get a hotel room.
+We outline these steps below:

 Transportation